Match HVAC Supplier Invoices to Purchase Orders

 For readers who want the conceptual background on two-way, three-way, and four-way matching as a framework, the companion article on 2-way, 3-way, and 4-way invoice matching explained lays that out in full.
 In short: a two-way match compares the invoice to the PO; a three-way match adds delivery evidence; a four-way match adds an inspection or receiving-quality step.
 HVAC supplier invoice matching almost always needs the three-way form, because freight and quantity mismatches are specifically the things a two-way match cannot see.

-One practical implication worth stating plainly: the comparison is always per-line and per-invoice-total.
+The comparison has to happen at two levels: each line and the invoice total.
 Every line can reconcile individually and the invoice total can still be wrong, because freight was added at the footer, or tax was applied against a base that does not match the summed line extendeds, or a credit appeared on the bill that was never identified as a line.
 Both levels have to agree before the invoice moves.

 What delivery evidence actually looks like at a mechanical contractor

 Textbook three-way matching assumes a goods-received note created at a receiving dock by someone whose job is to create goods-received notes.
 At a 5-to-50-person mechanical contractor, that dock does not exist.
 Parts are delivered direct to a jobsite, or to a small yard behind the shop, or sometimes straight into the back of a service van.
-To match supplier invoice to delivery receipt HVAC-side, the question is not "is there a GRN in the system?" but "what evidence do we actually have that what the supplier billed is what showed up, and where is it?"
+For HVAC supplier invoices, the delivery match is less about asking whether there is a GRN in the system and more about asking: what evidence do we actually have that what the supplier billed is what showed up, and where is it?

 The realistic evidence types are these: